Sponsor and status

 Last Updated: Apr 10, 2014

-This bill was introduced on April 10, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 10, 2014, in a previous session of Congress, but it did not receive a vote.

 Apr 10, 2014